hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

   * <b>p</b>: The number of lag observations included in the model, also called the lag order. <b>It is The lag value where the PACF chart crosses the upper confidence interval for the first time</b>
   * <b>d</b>: The number of times that the raw observations are differenced, also called the degree of differencing.
   * <b>q</b>: The size of the moving average window, also called the order of moving average.
   * When set 0 for a param here, means not using this param.
-Ans therefore, we can simply use AR, I or MA model
+And therefore, we can simply use AR, I or MA model
+  * [Summary of rules for identifying ARIMA models][22]
 * A linear regression model is constructed including the specified number and type of terms, and the data is prepared by a degree of differencing in order to make it stationary, i.e. to remove trend and seasonal structures that negatively affect the regression model.
 * Adopting an ARIMA model for a time series assumes that the underlying process that generated the observations is an ARIMA process.
 * [VISUALIZED AR, MA example in ACF, PACF][2], this in fact is a good example.
 Use ACF to find MA model, use PACF to find AR model